wendyyng/social_media_app/README.md

 - Locate group/event location using Google Maps API
 - Distance between user and group/event location
 - Create personal posts with photos on the profile page
-- Send and receive friend requests
+- Send and unsend friend requests
 - Unsend and decline friend requests
+- User panel with the user's group, event and friend lists

 ## Screenshots: